 The BT Smart Home Cam, conversely, has dramatically undercut its rivals and it's done so in quite a sensible fashion that leaves the core functionality untouched.

-Before I get on to what the BT Smart Home Cam does, it’s probably best to cover what it doesn’t do, because that will quickly tell you whether you need to spend more cash or not.
-For starters, it’s intended for indoor use only: it’s pretty flimsy, has no weather protection and only supports power via microUSB, rather than the fancy Power over Ethernet (PoE) offered by the Ring Stick Up Cam.
+The BT Smart Home Cam does have its limitations as you would expect at this price.
+Firstly, it’s intended for indoor use only; secondly, it’s not very robust; thirdly, it has no weather protection and only supports power via microUSB, not like the Power over Ethernet (PoE) offered by the Ring Stick Up Cam.

 Nor will it record stream or record footage in 1080p.
-It’s 720p all the way here, meaning streaming is a little less sharp, especially in night vision mode, which could make all the difference between the police identifying an intruder or not.
+It’s 720p and that's it, meaning streaming is a little less sharp, especially in night vision mode, which could make all the difference between the police identifying an intruder or not.

 While exposure and detail are pretty good, framerate is less so.
-Sharing the video with YouTube encodes at 15fps leading to a video that’s pretty bumpy.
+Sharing the video with YouTube encodes at 15fps leading to a video that’s not very smooth.

-Perhaps its biggest weakness, however, is how it treats cloud storage.
-Yes, it’s there, and it’s free which is a big plus.
-The downside is that video isn’t part of the package.
+Another weakness is how it treats cloud storage.
+Yes, it’s there, and it’s free, so far so good.
+However, the downside is that video isn’t part of the package.
 Instead, when it detects motion, it takes a photograph and uploads it to the cloud where it can be reviewed for 30 days before it’s deleted.

-If you want video of motion captured, you have two choices.
+If you want video of motion captured, there are two choices.
 First, you can start recording to your phone the second you get a motion alert.
-That has a fairly obvious drawback: by the time you’ve reacted, the moment you wanted to capture footage of may have gone, so the alternative is better: bung in a microSD card of up to 32GB capacity.
+But, by the time you’ve reacted, the moment you wanted to capture footage of may have gone, so the alternative is better: insert a microSD card of up to 32GB capacity.
 With a microSD card in place, the Smart Home Cam will record short bursts of motion-triggered video, where it can be reviewed and downloaded using the app.

-The BT Smart Controls app is reasonably bare bones but it gets the job done and is super easy to set up.
-It supports up to ten cameras, which you can label as you please, and lets you set a schedule to disable motion detections, in case the idea of being watched all the time makes you uneasy.
-Sometimes I found the app would take a little time to respond, mind – especially when trying to access previous days’ cloud photo snaps.
+The BT Smart Controls app is a little basic but it gets the job done and is easy to set up.
+It supports up to ten cameras, and lets you set a schedule to disable motion detections, in case the idea of being watched all the time makes you uneasy.
+Sometimes I found the app would take a little time to respond, especially when trying to access previous days’ cloud photos.

-Compare that with some of the more sophisticated weatherproofed kit and you can see why we’d accept a few drawbacks.
-The Ring Stick Up Cam goes for £179 and then requires a £25 per year subscription to store video.
+Compare that with some of the more sophisticated weatherproofed kit and you can see why we’d accept a few drawbacks, when you consider the price.
+The Ring Stick Up Cam is £179 and then requires a £25 per year subscription to store video.
 That’s per camera, with an £80 per year subscription if you want unlimited cameras.

-The D-Link DCS-2802KT is even more expensive, going for £440 for a pack of two cameras.
-Admittedly this is quite a bit more sophisticated, though, and includes a premium cloud storage package for video right there in the box.
-It’s a similar story for the £290 Arlo Pro 2 (that’s the price for just one camera), although that camera offers free seven-day cloud storage and paid options for 24/7 continuous, cloud-based recording if you’ve got the budget.
+It’s a similar story with the Arlo Pro 2 which is £290 (that’s the price for just one camera), although that camera offers free seven-day cloud storage and paid options for 24/7 continuous, cloud-based recording if you’ve got the budget.

-The point is that at £50, you shouldn’t expect the world from the BT Smart Home Cam, but it’s remarkable how much it can offer at such a low cost.
-No, the frame rate isn’t great, but then you’re looking for security, not to capture your most treasured memories.
+The point is that at £49.99 you can't expect a fully equipped home security set up, but it’s remarkable how much it can offer at such a low cost.
+The frame rate isn’t great, but then you’re looking for security, not to capture every little detail.

-If you live in a relatively crime-free zone, and just want a little peace of mind without breaking the bank, then the BT Smart Home Cam is well worth a look.
+For peace of mind without breaking the bank, the BT Smart Home Cam is well worth considering.

-These are time limited offers so the price may vary after publication.
-This article contain Amazon affiliate links, which means we may earn a small commission (at no extra cost ot you) if a reader clicks through and makes a purchase.
+These prices may vary after publication.
+This article contain Amazon affiliate links, which means we may earn a small commission (at no extra cost to you) if a reader clicks through and makes a purchase.
 All our articles are independent and are in no way influenced by any advertiser or commercial initiative.